The Death of Stalin: Plot

-After Beria learns that Khrushchev and Maria are acquainted, he threatens Khrushchev with Maria's note.
-To create problems for the NKVD, Khrushchev reverses Beria's order to halt all transport into Moscow.
+Beria threatens Khrushchev with Maria's note, and Khrushchev reverses Beria's order to halt all transport into Moscow.
 When 1,500 arriving mourners are killed, the Committee wants to blame junior NKVD officers.
-Beria angrily dissents, believing that would amount to blaming him, and threatens his colleagues with documents detailing their involvement in various purges.
+In an effort to deflect blame, Beria threatens his colleagues with documents detailing their involvement in various purges.

-Irate over the supplanting of the military by the NKVD, Marshal Georgy Zhukov agrees to support Khrushchev in a coup against Beria, provided it occurs after Stalin's funeral the next day and Khrushchev can get the rest of the Committee on board in time.
-Khrushchev fails to find time to discuss his plan with Malenkov but he tells everyone else that the decision is unanimous, and they commit themselves.
-Khrushchev gives Zhukov the greenlight, and the Soviet Army reclaims its posts from the NKVD.
-Zhukov, assisted by a group of soldiers led by Kiril Moskalenko and Leonid Brezhnev, storms into a meeting of the Committee and arrests Beria.
+Angered by the NKVD's takeover of security from the Army, Marshal Georgy Zhukov supports Khrushchev in launching a coup against Beria after Stalin's funeral.
+Khrushchev gets support from the rest of the Committee save Malenkov, and on Zhukov's orders the Army reclaims its posts from the NKVD.
+Zhukov, Kiril Moskalenko and Leonid Brezhnev storm a meeting of the Committee and arrest Beria.

-Malenkov does not intervene and reluctantly signs Beria's death warrant, horrified at what Beria had done to his victims.
-At Beria's emergency trial, Khrushchev accuses him of counter-revolutionary activities, sexual assault, and paedophilia, and immediately declares him guilty after evidence of the final accusation is delivered by the Soviet Army.
-Beria begs for his life but is summarily shot in the head, and Zhukov has his body burned in the courtyard.
-Despite Svetlana's protests, Khrushchev sends her to Vienna, while keeping Vasily in Russia, where he can be watched.
-He concurs with Kaganovich that Malenkov is too weak to lead.
-In 1956, Maria is once again performing the Mozart concerto.
-Having triumphed over other members of the Committee to become the new leader of the Soviet Union, Khrushchev attends.
-Brezhnev, who will eventually succeed Khrushchev in 1964, eyes Khrushchev from his seat.
+Malenkov reluctantly signs Beria's death warrant.
+At Beria's emergency trial, Khrushchev finds him guilty of counter-revolutionary activities, sexual assault, and paedophilia.
+Beria is summarily executed and Zhukov has his body burned.
+Khrushchev sends Svetlana to Vienna under protest, keeps Vasily in Russia, where he can be watched, and concurs with Kaganovich that Malenkov is too weak to lead.

+In 1956, Khrushchev has defeated his rivals on the Committee to become the new leader of the Soviet Union, and is in the audience as Maria once again performs the Mozart concerto.
+Brezhnev, who will succeed Khrushchev in 1964, eyes Khrushchev from his seat.